 GCSE GRADE PROFILE

-Students studying Spanish at this level should normally have A* to C grades in a range of subjects at GCSE level.
-In order to cope with the level of written accuracy required for A level study, students should have at least a grade B in Spanish.
+Students studying Spanish at this level should normally have 9 to 5 grades in a range of subjects at GCSE level.
+In order to cope with the level of written accuracy required for A level study, students should have at least a grade 6 in Spanish.